We are honoured that our evidence is highlighted in Parliamentary EDM 66, tabled by Kelvin Hopkins MP.

 ‘Mice were used in the initial toxicity tests because of their small size, but what a lucky chance it was for in this respect man is like the mouse and not the guinea pig.
 If we had used guinea pigs exclusively we should have said that penicillin was toxic and we probably should not have proceeded to try and overcome the difficulties of producing the substance for trial in man.’
 (Emphasis added)

-Please support your colleagues who have signed Parliamentary EDM 400, and help its call for fair, public scientific debate about this crucial medical issue of such significance, for so many.
+Please support cross-party members who are signing Parliamentary EDM 66, and help its call for fair, rigoruos public scientific debate about this crucial medical issue of such significance, for so many.

 2. Shanks N, Greek R Animal Models in Light of Evolution Boca Raton: Brown Walker Press; 2009.